Lean Manufacturing and Pollution Prevention in the Food and Beverage Sector

 Mount Wachusett Community College and TURI are offering the course "Lean Manufacturing and Pollution Prevention in the Food and Beverage Sector in March through June.

 The 64-hour virtual program will help manufacturers identify, adopt and measure the results of pollution prevention as a result of changes in processes, equipment behavior and human behavior.

 Register by contacting Colleen Clark, 978-630-9242.

-Funded by an EPA Region 1 Health Community grant, the course which is valued at $3,000, is offered free of charge.
-Preference is given to the first 10 facilities in the North Central and Merrimack Valley areas of Massachusetts.
+Funded by an EPA Region 1 Health Community grant, the course which is valued at $3,000, is offered free of charge to facilities in the New England area.